cattymod/docs/docs/website/tabs.md

 1. Open the **File** menu
 2. Click **New Tab**
-3. CattyMod will redirect to Tabs Mode
+3. CattyMod will redirect to Tabs Mode.